Skip to navigation Skip to content

 Check and view a child's immunisation + Read more ...

-Note: For children aged 14 years or over, permission must be sought from the child to protect their privacy before discussing their immunisation details with the customer.
+For children 14 years or over, permission must be sought from the child to protect their privacy before discussing their immunisation details with the customer.
 The privacy requirements can be viewed in Authentication and release of information for Australian Immunisation Register (AIR).

 Limit discussions with the customer to the impact of the child's immunisation status on the customer's payment if: